imran-hassan/test/complete.md

 ####4.1.3.1 bgp_message_builder.cc:

-Check if value of origin_override is set by the user to true.
+Check if value of origin_override is set by the user to "true".
 Override in this case.
 Otherwise go with the default behavior.

 ![alt text](https://github.com/imran-hassan/test/blob/master/images/sec_4.1.3.1_a.png "Fig. 4.1.3.1.1")